-‘Sister Wives’ Canceled On TLC: Robyn, Janelle Planning To Divorce Kody Brown?
+'Sister Wives' Canceled On TLC: Robyn, Janelle Planning To Divorce Kody Brown?

 — Robyn Brown (@LuvgvsUwngs) September 30, 2017

 Of course, one may question the validity of this report, as it also claimed that Robyn was pregnant with her third child with Kody, but their recent photos together proved otherwise.
-In Touch also notes that there doesn’t seem to be any proof of an ongoing rift between Kody, Robyn, Janelle and Christine, as a recent photo showed them hanging out together for a concert.
+In Touch also notes that there doesn’t seem to be any proof of an ongoing rift between Kody, Robyn, Janelle, and Christine, as a recent photo showed them hanging out together for a concert.

 This doesn’t stop Sister Wives cancellation rumors from filling up the online web, though.
 Many fans are expressing views that the show should be canceled and the network should do a spinoff series without Kody in it.
 In the meantime, fans should sit still and wait, as TLC has yet to officially renew or cancel the show.